 I have stood my ground against the norm for years.
-I don’t have a doctor, I believe butter kicks margarine’s butt any day, I didn’t vaccinate our children twenty years ago, in spite of being almost spat on by a female doctor, and I refused to let my son watch violence on TV.
+I don’t have a doctor, I’ve always believed butter kicks margarine’s butt any day, have used homeopathy for thirty years, and I refused to let my son watch violence on TV.
 We didn’t go to Maccas, didn’t let my son play rugby at age eight, didn’t buy him a gun, and didn’t let my daughter wear next to nothing when she left the house as a teenager.
-I don’t party, and I don’t get drunk.
+I don’t party, have pointless gossiping conversations, and I don’t get drunk.
 I won’t to be told by some skin care company that I’m in need of help, nor some fat blaster that I am less as my belly has a wobble.
+I don’t use botox.
 And I don’t colour my hair.

 Holding sovereignty is a practice of holding presence.
 Of being steadfastly and potently vulnerable, open to the truth, when the world screams ‘Defend’!

 And be prepared to be alone.
 For turning your back on the matrix, can be a solitary call.

 But there is a rumble.
 There is a growing tide.
 And I’m on the edge of joining the swelling ranks of fellow truth seekers whose sovereignty shines bright like beacons the night.
 I’m not the weirdo any more!

 So turn off your phone.
 Put Facebook away.
 Stop being a sheep.

 Dig your toes deep in the ground.
 Connect with your heart, feel with your belly and close your eyes now.
 Now take a big deep breath.

 It’s your Sovereignty.
 Go and claim it now.